 More information about controlled substances can be found in Title 21 United States Code (USC) Controlled Substances Act, Section 811.

 If you have questions or issues about alcohol and other drugs, there are resources at MSK where you can get help.
-You may contact the Employee Assistance Program (EAP) Consortium and/or Employee Health & Wellness Services (“EH&WS”).
+You may contact Magellan Employee Assistance Program (EAP) and/or Employee Health & Wellness Services (“EH&WS”).
 These services are readily available to students and employees who voluntarily seek counseling and rehabilitation.
-The EAP offers free, professional, confidential counseling and referrals for a broad range of issues.
-Students, employees and family members are eligible to use the service at no cost.
-Counselors are available to assist Monday through Friday from 9 am to 5 pm.
-They can also be reached 24 hours a day in case of emergency.
+Magellan EAP offers free confidential short-term counseling and supportive services 24/7/365 to students, employees and family members.
+Licensed counselors are available in person, by phone, or via messaging therapy (Talkspace).

 Employee Health & Wellness Services is located at 222 E. 70th Street, has a satellite office in room MG-03 at 1275 York Avenue, and can be reached at (646) 888-4000.